Creating Context Menus for Apps¶

 interface to the markup / binding handlers while retaining access on the full

-binding context (with which the <viewmodel>
+binding context (with which the <viewmodel> content is invoked):

 <step id="repetitions" label="Repetitions" configured="parameter('times')">